OpenNews/datainstitute-website/homepage.md

 **What will the hours be?
 Will I need to take off work?**

 The Data Institute will run all day on weekdays between July 8 to July 19.
-There will also be assignments and project work that will likely occupy a good portion of evenings and weekends.
-We’re going to pack a lot of information into these two weeks, so applicants must be able to dedicate the entire time to the program.
+We will also have a welcome dinner the evening of July 7, where we'll make sure everyone's laptop is set up for classwork.
+There will be assignments and project work that will likely occupy some of your evenings and weekends—we’re going to pack a lot of information into these two weeks, so applicants must be able to dedicate the entire time to the program.
 If this poses a financial burden that would make you unable to attend the workshop, we hope the $1,000 stipend for each participant helps mitigate that issue.

 **Can I attend the Data Institute online?**